Clifford D. Simak

 Clifford Donald Simak (/ˈsɪmək/; August 3, 1904 – April 25, 1988) was an American science fiction writer.
 He won three Hugo Awards and one Nebula Award.
 The Science Fiction Writers of America made him its third SFWA Grand Master, and the Horror Writers Association made him one of three inaugural winners of the Bram Stoker Award for Lifetime Achievement.
+He is associated with the pastoral science fiction subgenre.

 Biography

 Early life, education, and journalism career

-Simak was born in Millville, Wisconsin in 1904, son of John Lewis and Margaret (Wiseman) Simak.
-Simak attended the University of Wisconsin–Madison and then taught in the public schools until 1929.
+Simak was born in Millville, Wisconsin in 1904.
+The son of Czech immigrant John Lewis Simak, from Mokřice, and Margaret, née Wiseman, he attended the University of Wisconsin–Madison and then taught in the public schools until 1929.
 He later worked at various newspapers in the Midwest.
 He began a lifelong association with the Minneapolis Star and Tribune (in Minneapolis, Minnesota) in 1939, which continued until his retirement in 1976.
 He became Minneapolis Star's news editor in 1949 and coordinator of Minneapolis Tribune's Science Reading Series in 1961.

 Personal life

 He married Agnes Kuchenberg on April 13, 1929, and they had two children, Richard "Dick" Scott (1947–2012) and Shelley Ellen.
-In a blurb in Time and Again he wrote, "I have been happily married to the same woman for thirty three years and have two children.
+In his novel Time and Again he wrote, "I have been happily married to the same woman for thirty three years and have two children.
 My favorite recreation is fishing (the lazy way, lying in a boat and letting them come to me).
 Hobbies: Chess, stamp collecting, growing roses."
 He dedicated the book to his wife Kay, "without whom I'd never have written a line".
 He was well liked by many of his science fiction-writing friends, especially Isaac Asimov.

-Death

 He died in Minneapolis on April 25, 1988.